cybermana/microsoft-threat-protection/README.md

-# Welcome to the Cybermana Defender for Endpoint repo
+# Welcome to the Cybermana Microsoft 365 Defender repo

-Collection of resources about Microsoft Defender for Endpoint
+Collection of resources about Microsoft 365 Defender

 ![Cybermana](https://cybermana.net/wp-content/uploads/2020/09/logo_transparent_background-768x309.png)

 ## About this repo
 **Our mission** is to empower you with the latest insights and practical guidance on how to unlock the power of cyber resilience in your business.

-Microsoft Defender for Endpoint (formerly Microsoft Defender Advanced Threat Protection or MDATP) is one of the best cloud-delivered endpoint protection, detection and response platforms out there.
+Microsoft 365 Defender is one of the best cloud-delivered platforms that enables you to protect, detect and respond to threats, risks and vulnerabilities that might impact your business.

 ## Repo Structure

-- [Awesome Defender for Endpoint](https://url): Inspired by Sindre Sorhus and his [awesome](https://github.com/sindresorhus/awesome) collection.
-This resource is the ultimate list of awesome resources, repos, scripts, tools, queries and learning resouces about Microsoft Defender for Endpoint.
+- [Awesome Microsoft 365 Defender](https://url): Inspired by Sindre Sorhus and his [awesome](https://github.com/sindresorhus/awesome) collection.
+This resource is the ultimate list of awesome resources, repos, scripts, tools, queries and learning resouces about Microsoft 365 Defender.

 ## Join the community